Greece Moments Greece Moments

 Fáva, φάβα (V)

-A smooth, delicious purée made from yellow split peas, served warm with a drizzle of olive oil, chopped onions, and a squeeze of fresh lemon juice.
+Delicious purée made from yellow fava beans, served with olive oil, onions, and lemon juice.

-A soft, smoky aubergine cream blended with garlic, olive oil, and a dash of wine vinegar.
+Creamy eggplant purée with garlic, olive oil, and wine vinegar.

 Scharfe Feta Creme Tirokafteri Griechenland